Two-round system

 The two-round system (TRS or 2RS), sometimes called ballotage, top-two runoff, or two-round plurality, is a single-winner electoral system which aims to elect a member who has support of the majority of voters.
 The two-round system involves two rounds of choose-one voting, where the voter marks a single favorite candidate in each round.
 The two candidates with the most votes in the first round move on to a second election (a second round of voting).
 (Note: The vast majority of jurisdictions do not hold a runoff if some candidate wins more than half the first-round votes (as the candidate with a majority will win even if all voters against them in the 1st round support their opponent in the 2nd round).
 Some jurisdictions allow more than two candidates in the second round if there is a tie in the first round or if several candidates receive a threshold of votes.)
 The two-round system is in the family of plurality voting systems that also includes single-round plurality (FPP).
 Like instant-runoff (ranked-choice) voting and first past the post, it elects one winner.

 The two-round system first emerged in France and has since become the most common single-winner electoral system worldwide.
 Despite this, runoff-based rules like the two-round system and RCV have faced criticism from social choice theorists as a result of their susceptibility to center squeeze (a kind of spoiler effect favoring extremists) and the no-show paradox.
-This has led to the rise of electoral reform movements which seek to replace the two-round system with other systems like rated voting, particularly in France.
+This has led to the rise of electoral reform movements (such as in France) which seek to replace the two-round system with other systems like rated voting.

-As well, TRS means voters sometimes have to gather to vote a second time, and sometimes the intervening period of time is rife with discord.

 In the United States, the first round is often called a jungle or top-two primary.
-Georgia, Louisiana, California, and Washington (Note: California and Washington describe the first round as a nonpartisan primary and hold the second round as part of their general elections (regardless of whether candidates receive 50% of the first-round vote).) use the two-round system for all non-presidential elections.
-Mississippi uses it for state offices.
-Most other states use a partisan primary system that is often described as behaving like a two-round system in practice, with primaries narrowing down the field to two frontrunners.
-(Alaska and Maine use the Instant-runoff voting system, a single-winner ranked-choice voting (RCV) system, which, unlike TRS, does not require voters to engage in multiple rounds of voting.)
+Georgia, Louisiana, California, and Washington (Note: California and Washington describe the first round as a nonpartisan primary and hold the second round as part of their general elections (regardless of whether candidates receive 50% of the first-round vote).) use the two-round system for most or all non-presidential elections, while Alaska and Maine use a similar instant-runoff system.
+In other states, the partisan primary system that is often described as a de facto two-round system, with primaries narrowing down the field to two main candidates.